Wedyarit/SchoolBot/README.md

 # School Bot

-The bot makes it easier for the user to interact with the [school site](http://best.yos.kz/cabinet/).
+The bot originally makes it easier for the user to interact with the [school site](http://best.yos.kz/cabinet/) and others featues.

 # Features